Joseph Laferté

-Joseph Laferté (September 27, 1851 - May 1, 1930) was a farmer, merchant and political figure in Quebec.
+Joseph Laferté (/fr/; September 27, 1851 - May 1, 1930) was a farmer, merchant and political figure in Quebec.
 He represented Drummond in the Legislative Assembly of Quebec from 1901 to 1909 as a Liberal.

 He was born in Saint-David, Canada East, the son of Antoine Théroux dit Plessis et Laferté and Angèle Vanasse.
 Laferté was a director of the agricultural society for Drummond County and was a school commissioner for Saint-Germain-de-Grantham in 1894 and 1895.
 He was first elected to the Quebec assembly in a 1901 by-election held after William John Watts resigned his seat to accept an appointment.
 His election in 1908 was overturned in 1909 after an appeal.
 Laferté was co-registrar for Drummond County from 1912 to 1916 and was mayor of Saint-Germain-de-Grantham from 1912 to 1927.
 He served as warden for Drummond County in 1913 and 1914.

 Laferté was married three times: to Aurélie Girard in 1874, to Georgianna-Jeanne Tessier in 1879 and to Délina Tessier in 1893.
 His son Hector went on to serve in the Quebec assembly.